b3yc0d3/rule34Py/docs/dev/developer-guide.rst

 For more information, reference the GNU reference guide for GPLv3 `here <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.

 All direct dependencies of this project are either GPL licensed, or are licensed more permissively.
-But testing code does call the ``reponses`` module, which is licensed under the Apache 2.0 license.
+But testing code does call the ``responses`` module, which is licensed under the Apache 2.0 license.
 Reference the `:NOTICE.md <./license.html#notice>`_ file for more information.